DriftFe/Valkyrie-Kernel/README.md

 ## Prerequisites

-Before building and running Valkyrie, make sure you have the following tools installed (haven't mentioned all the distros but you get the point :P) :
+Before building and running Valkyrie, make sure you have the following tools installed (haven't mentioned all the distros but you get the point :p) :

 ### Ubuntu/Debian:
 ```bash